Why Study in the UK

 Gateway to Europe

-The UK is known for having a multicultural society with all religions and faiths represented in some way.
+The UK is known for its multicultural society, with all religions and faiths represented in some way.
 With a racial, ethnic and religious jumble, the UK is very open to new traditions and cultures - something that is a great thing for students from other countries!
 You can also be sure that a place of worship will be easily accessible for most major religions - and for more information on this please see our Religion section or visit the following sites:

 - Catholic Church in England